 Meanwhile, be blessed as you open your heart to the Lord, prepare your body for the fast, and enter into this powerful season of Lent as you look forward the celebrating the resurrection of our Lord Jesus Christ.

 Learn more about how you can enter into this powerful spiritual time of personal reflection, growth in faith, and drawing near to God during Lent.
-Join thousands of others and use the Daniel Fast for Lent by clicking this link: Rest in Him
+Join thousands of others and use the Daniel Fast for Lent by clicking this link: Only Believe

 The bestselling Daniel Fast book includes everything you need to know about the Daniel Fast, plus a complete Daniel Fast Cookbook and Daily Devotionals.
 Learn More